-By understanding the intricacies of fatigue life in FRP structures and implementing cutting-edge design optimization techniques, we can ensure the development of safer, more resilient, and sustainable engineering solutions that stand the test of time.
+By understanding the intricacies of fatigue life in FRP structures and implementing advanced design optimization techniques, we can develop safer, more resilient, and sustainable engineering solutions that stand the test of time.

 Factors Affecting Fatigue Life of FRP Structures